 You don’t need to reset the navigation state for the first approach, because App State, holing the navigation parameters, is the single source of truth for the entire program and SwiftUI will be updating those values as the user continues navigating in the app.

-Either way, for every “navigatable” view along the way to the deep link’s target view, you need to allocate a separate navigation parameter in the AppState or in the broadcasted message.
+The only requirement: for every “navigatable” view along the way to the deep link’s target view, you need to allocate a separate navigation parameter in the AppState or in the broadcasted message.

 List doesn't correctly support programmatic navigation